TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 # Collection of Custom Formats

-Here I will try to list a collection of the most needed and commonly used Custom Formats.
+Below is a collection of what we've come to regard as the most needed and commonly used Custom Formats.
-These have been collected from either discussions on Discord or that I created with help from others.
+These CFs have been collected from discussions on Discord or created with help from others.

-Special thanks to everyone that helped testing and creating these Custom Formats.
+Special thanks to everyone that has helped in the creation and testing of these Custom Formats, my team at TRaSH guides, and the community.

-With Sonarr V4+, Custom Formats are much more advanced/powerful than with the release profiles, although this also means a Custom Format is much more complicated to setup.
+Sonarr V4+ introduces Custom Formats.
+These are much more advanced/powerful than the release profiles, although this also means a Custom Format can require more knowledge to set up or create.

-I also made 3 guides related to this one.
+We've made 3 guides related to this.

-- [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to import the Custom Formats.
+- [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"} - Explains how to import the Custom Formats.
-- [How to upgrade Custom Formats](/Sonarr/sonarr-how-to-update-custom-formats){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to upgrade your existing Custom Formats.
+- [How to upgrade Custom Formats](/Sonarr/sonarr-how-to-update-custom-formats){:target="_blank" rel="noopener noreferrer"} - Explains how to upgrade your existing Custom Formats.
-- [How to setup Quality Profiles](/Sonarr/sonarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to make the most use of Custom Formats and show some personal examples that I'm using.
-You can use these to get an idea on how to setup your own.
+- [How to setup Quality Profiles](/Sonarr/sonarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most use of Custom Formats and shows some specifics of my configuration.
+You can use these examples to get an idea of how to set up your preferences.

 !!! tip

-    I also suggest to change the Propers and Repacks settings in Sonarr
+    It also is recommended to change the Propers and Repacks settings in Sonarr's `Settings`.

     `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](#repackproper) Custom Format.

     ![!cf-mm-propers-repacks-disable](images/cf-mm-propers-repacks-disable.png)

-    This way you make sure the Custom Format preferences will be used instead.
+    This way you make sure the Custom Format scoring and preferences will be fully utilized.

 --8<-- "includes/support.md"